Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 Public sale overview

 Algo tokens are distributed by the Algorand Foundation via a series of dutch auctions (detail on sales can be found here).
 The first auction was conducted on June 19th, 2019 with 25,000,000 tokens sold at a clearing price of $2.40 for a total capital raise of $60,000,000.
-The on-chain results of this first auction can be found here.
+More information about auctions can be found here.
 Algorand will continue to conduct periodic, public auctions with a total auction supply of up to 600,000,000 ALGO per year over the next five years.

 3.3 Token governance and use of funds